srishtik6/ds4400_finalproject/README.md

-# ds4400_finalproject
+# DS4400: Final Project
-Srishti Kundu and Caitlin Chao
+## By Srishti Kundu and Caitlin Chao